 Should you brush a chinchilla?

-After owning my chinchilla for several years, here is what I can tell you on this topic.
+I have now been raising my chinchilla for 5 years and here is what I can tell you on this topic.

 I can nearly guarantee that this doesn’t answer all of your questions on this topic.